Skip to content

 Bus Travel

-Lothian Buses Service 98 - Frequent buses between Edinburgh City Centre, Haymarket Station and the Royal Highland Show East Entrance.
+Lothian Bus Service 98 runs frequent buses between Edinburgh City Centre, Haymarket Station and the Royal Highland Show East Entrance.
+Holders of a National Entitlement Card (Under 22s, Over 60s, Accessible Card Holders etc.) travel for free with their pass.

 There is a bus stop at the top of Ingliston Road outside the South Entrance that services the below buses –